marcalva/go_enr/README.md

     1. ontology term ID
     2. comma-separated list of gene symbols
 * **term_description.txt** text file that gives the description of ontology terms.
-The first column gives the ontology term ID and later columns give descriptive information.
-There are always two columns: "Name" gives the short descripton and "Description" gives a more detailed description.
+The first column gives the ontology term ID.
+The second column (Name) gives a descriptive name of the ontology term.
+The third column (Description) gives a desrciption of the term.
+The go file has a fourth column (NameSpace) that classifies the ontology term into one of "biological_process", "cellular_component", or "molecular_function".
+The kegg file has a fourth column (Class) that gives the class of the ontology.
-Additional meta data depends on the source of the annotations.
+* **pathway.rds** RDS file that contains a list with three data frames corresponding to the files described above.
-* **pathway.rds** RDS file that contains a list, where each of the elements gives a data frame.
-There are three data frames named "genes2terms", "terms2genes", and "term_description".
 There could be additional data frames depending on the annotation source.

 ## Functions

-With the GO data downloaded above, you can use the functions to test for enrichment based on a gene set.
-To read in the anntoations, use the function `read_GO` in the `R/read.R` file.
+The enrichment for pathways/ontologies is calculated using a Fisher's Exact Test (FET).
+The file `R/enrich.R` contains the enrichment functions `fet_go` to perform this.
+Annotations can be read from an RDS object using the `readRDS` function.

 The function `fet_go` is used to test enrichment of a set of genes using a Fisher's Exact Test (FET).
 This function is in the `R/enrich.R`.